momenifi/edit_distance_toolkit/README.md

-# Edit distance toolkit
+# Analyzing Text Similarity and Distortion Using Edit Distance
 ## Description
-A method offers 3 edit distance variants to find distance (as edits) between two texts.
-It can be used to estimate how similar or dissimilar two texts representing two dialects of language, definitions of similar concepts across different disciplines or same news from two media sources are.
-Additionally the method also helps to distor text (using insertion, deletion, substitution and transposition operations) with personal information.
+This method calculates how similar or different two texts are by measuring the "edit distance," which counts the changes (insertions, deletions, substitutions, or transpositions) needed to transform one text into another.
+It includes 3 variations: simple edit distance, Levenshtein distance, and Damerau-Levenshtein distance, applied at both word and character levels.
+Additionally, the method can distort text by randomly applying edit operations, which is useful for anonymizing data.
+Social scientists can use this tool to compare definitions of concepts across disciplines, analyze variations in language between dialects, or study differences in how various media outlets report news.
  It has the following operations:

 - simple edit distance between two texts (at word level)
 - simple edit distance between two texts (at character level)